Every item on this page was chosen by The Fed & Fit team. The site may earn a commission on some products (read more here).

 - On its own with a cup of hot tea or coffee.

-- As an accompaniment to my normal savory breakfast (eggs of some sort, bacon or sausage, and fruit).
+- As an accompaniment to my normal savory breakfast (cheesy egg muffin cups are my current go-to).

 - Crumbled into a Greek yogurt bowl with granola and nut butter.